rancher/elemental-docs/docs/rancher-vmware.md

     ...
 ```

-`emulated-tpm-seed: -1` is sets the client to use a random seed to compute TPM hash, this is useful to be capable
+`emulated-tpm-seed: -1` sets the client to use a random seed to compute TPM hash, this is useful to be capable
 to reuse the same registration end point definition for multiple machines.
 See further [TPM documentation](tpm.md).

 ## Step 2: Create the installation ISO